Kim Se-jeong: Ambassadorship

+Kim was selected as an ambassador for the 2022 Hanoi Hallyu Expo.
+In October 2023, Kim and Choi Young-jae were chosen as public relations ambassadors for Korea-Thailand Mutual Visit Year.
+Kim also participated in the Korea Health Promotion and Development Institute's campaign "Online Smoking Cessation", the Korea Creative Content Agency's campaign "Eradicate the use of Illegal Webtoon Distribution Sites" and the National Health Insurance Corporation's campaign "Smoking Cessation Treatment".

 Endorsements

-Kim is considered 2021's Top CF star for her work as an advertising model in various fields such as food, architecture, home appliances, games, and public service advertisements.
-Previously, she also took first place in 2017's Female Advertising Model Brand Reputation survey for the month of June and July.
+Kim was considered 2021's Top CF Star for her work as an advertising model in various fields, such as food, architecture, home appliances, games, and public service advertisements.
+She also took first place in 2017's Female Advertising Model Brand Reputation survey for June and July.